 In 2017, Ashley asked Bill if he had thought about collecting and preserving the information from his emails on a website.
 Ashley is a professional visual designer, with experience in the design and creation of websites.
 She offered to do the design and to show Bill how to code.
 What started out as an idea discussed by Ashley and Bill grew into a substantial citizen science initiative.

-Many people have graciously provided photographs for MPNature.
-The greatest number have been provided by Bill Higgins and Mike Pollack, both of whom are outstanding photographers and regulars at Monticello.
-Other photos have been provided by Ashley, Bill, Carol Stalun, Paula Sullivan, Ed Eder, Sharon Lynn, and Lori Price.
-Special thanks go to Bill Hohenstein, who has shot a lot of wonderful videos of birds at Monticello Park, and to Patrick Newcombe, who did such a great job proofing the trip reports in the travel resources section.
+Survey data for the migrant species have been provided by Tom Albright, who has been counting birds at the park since 2005 from March 1 through June 1, and from August 1 to November 1.
+And many people have graciously provided photographs for MPNature.
+The greatest number have been provided by Bill Higgins, who is an outstanding photographer and a regular at Monticello Park.
+Other photos have been provided by Ashley, Bill, Carol Stalun, Mike Pollack, Paula Sullivan, Ed Eder, Sharon Lynn, and Michael Davis.
+Special thanks go to Bill Hohenstein, who has shot many wonderful videos of birds at Monticello Park as well as providing photos.
+Special thanks also go to Patrick Newcombe, who did such a great job proofing the trip reports in the travel resources section.

 Eric Dinerstein has been extremely generous in allowing his essays about nature to be included on this site.
 Eric took the lead in a survey of the trees and plants at Monticello, accompanied by Ed Eder, Ashley, and Bill.
 You can read more about Eric on the page with links to his nature essays.